This is not BAU

 Business, as we know it, has changed because of this.
 People are being sent home that have never worked remotely before.
 Schools are going virtual that have never held virtual classes previously.
 Online programs take about 18 months to develop, yet teachers are expected to modify the curriculum overnight.

-BAU can not sustain during pandemics.
+BAU can not sustain itself during pandemics.
 Yes, you must take care of your people by sending them home.
 That is not lost on us, but we all find value in what we do and how we do it.
 Help your team by providing them with tools like google docs, Workfront, zoom, or Slack.

 Building out these practices will take time, so be patient.
 Be patient with yourselves, your employees, and the fact that you’ll be saying, “Sam, you are on mute” every time Sam tries to speak in a zoom meeting.
 Note: There is always a Sam in every virtual meeting.

 Be kind, be patient, and know that moving away from BAU is not easy.
 This moment may not fully pass, but it will evolve.